Mercer’s Cost of Living Survey for 2021 ranked Nairobi 145th out of 209 countries, making it more affordable than both Cairo (137th) and Doha (130th).

 Cost of education in Nairobi

 Most expats send their children to international schools, which can be mightily expensive.
 Apart from fees, there may also be additional expenses for registration, transport, food and field trips.
-Again, it’s common for employers to include some form of education allowance in an expat package, and if this isn't initially part of the offer, we recommend expats negotiate for it.
+Again, it's common for employers to include some form of education allowance in an expat package.
+If this isn't initially part of the offer, we recommend expats negotiate for it.

-Kenya has something for everyone's type of lifestyle, whether its nature, shopping or socialising in a bar.
+Kenya has something for everyone's type of lifestyle, whether it's nature, shopping or socialising in a bar.
 Nairobi National Park is located just south of the capital city and is a popular attraction among expats and locals alike.
-The national park isn't overly expensive, and shopping and dining in the city are relatively affordable too, but we advise expats to keep a close eye on their finances as costs can add up quickly.
+The national park isn't overly expensive, and shopping and dining in the city are relatively affordable too.
+Still, we advise that expats closely monitor their finances, as costs can add up quickly.

 Cost of living in Nairobi chart

-Prices may vary depending on product and service provider.
-The list below shows average prices for Nairobi in March 2022.
+Prices may vary depending on the product and service provider.
+The list below shows average prices for Nairobi in May 2023.

 Milk (1 litre)